SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

         this should work without any errors.

-    5. Finally, we need some additional commands for `gcloud` which are part of the `beta` component.
-        Install with:

-        ```bash
-        gcloud components install beta
-        ```

-        You can get a list of all install components using

-        ```bash
-        gcloud components list
-        ```

-    6. (Optional) If you are using VSCode you can also download the relevant [extension](https://marketplace.visualstudio.com/items?itemName=GoogleCloudTools.cloudcode) called `Cloud Code`.
+    5. (Optional) If you are using VSCode you can also download the relevant [extension](https://marketplace.visualstudio.com/items?itemName=GoogleCloudTools.cloudcode) called `Cloud Code`.
 After installing it you should see a small `Cloud Code` button in the action bar.